Drug dealer sentencing brings sense of closure to local family

 “This epidemic is taking too many lives. too many of our children,” said Robin Ebling.
-It’s been four years since she last spoke to her son, Aaron.
+It’s been four years since she last spoke to her son, Aaron, who was one of the two people who died.

+“He was like the son every mama wants,” she said.
+“He was very much like me.
+He had a very loving, warm, giving generous heart.”

 McDuffie is one of the first drug dealers to be charged in Western New York following the death of a drug user.
 “They’re not going to be out there on the street anymore selling this stuff and maybe it will send a strong message,” said Robin Ebling.